 Will my creditors come to the court if I file bankruptcy?

-What many of my bankruptcy clients worry about is that their bankruptcy creditors will be at the creditors meeting if they file bankruptcy in San Diego and it will be embarrassing for them.
+What many of my bankruptcy clients worry about is that their bankruptcy creditors will be at the banker’s meeting if they file bankruptcy in San Diego and it will be embarrassing for them.
 The good news is, bankruptcy creditors rarely attend bankruptcy meetings of creditors (also called 341 hearings).
-However, this does not mean that your creditors are giving up their right to object to your bankruptcy discharge.
+However, this does not mean that your bankers are giving up their right to object to your bankruptcy discharge.

-Creditors are not allowed to conduct an extensive examination of you and your situation at the meeting of creditors.
+Creditors are not allowed to conduct an extensive examination of you and your situation at the meeting of bankers.
 Mostly creditor questions are limited to the nature and location of the debtor’s assets.
 In San Diego most creditor meetings are very short over in 5 to 10 minutes so, the bankruptcy trustee only has a few minutes to devote to each case.

 As a result, unless a creditor believes that you are committing fraud or hiding assets, it will not benefit from taking the time to come to your hearing.
 However, even if a creditor does not attend your meeting of creditors, it can still object to your discharge